swanandp/swanand.pagnis.in/source/_posts/2017-08-19-deconstructing-sql-queries.markdown

 NULL    | [c, z]  | Full and Right
 ```

+Left and Right are determined from the join syntax.
+When A joins B, A is Left, and B is Right.

+While attempting to write a join query, I encourage you to work out your join on paper first, with dummy data.
+Specially with multi-table joins.

 ## Functions are Sets

-That sounded nice, but it's not true.
+That sounded nice, but it isn't true.
 Functions aren't sets, they _operate_ on sets.
-Remember, a single value is also a set, so each function takes a set as an argument, and returns a set.
+Remember, a single value is also a set, so **each function accepts a set as an argument, and returns a set**.

 ```sql
 SELECT anything.today